yjphhw/ImageLibJS/README.md

 ## History
+* tock: 2024-8-20 deploy all repo on github pages; a major change for Img class, add a canvas to Img, Img.resize() and Img.rotate() methods are rewrited, now they are synchronys; ImgArray and Img classes are supported chainner methods, sunch as ImgArray.random().mean(true).show() ; fix bugs in some demos.
 * tick: 2024-7-20 revise README.md, add and fix several demos, fix bugs in vstack(), optimise fromcanvs() method.
 * tock: 2024-6-20 update README.md, add hstack() and vstack() methods to ImageArray class, and provide hstack.html and vstack.html in examples.
 ImageLibJS version is 1.2
 * 2024-6-11: The project is created and open-sourced in GitHub.